orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 Latency
 ^^^^^^^

-For some queries to the database, Orthanc performs several small SQL requests.
+Up to v 6.2, for some queries to the database, Orthanc performs several small SQL requests.
 For instance, a request to a route like ``/studies/{id}`` can trigger 6 SQL queries.
 Given these round-trips between Orthanc and the DB server, it's important for the **network latency to be as small